awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-usage.md

 Shows the percentage of users who opened your app 8 days prior, and then opened it again at some point in the following 7 days\.
 This chart also provides the average 7\-day retention rate for the entire time period, and the percentage change in the 7\-day retention rate from the beginning to the end of the time period\.

 **Sticky factor**
 Shows the portion of monthly active endpoints that were active on each day of the selected time period\.
 For example, a sticky factor of 0\.25 indicates that 25% of active endpoints from the previous 30 days were active on the chosen day\.
-This chart also shows the average sticky factor for the entire time period, as well as the percentage change in the sticky factor rate from the beginning to the end of the time period\.
+This chart also shows the average sticky factor for the entire time period, and the percentage change in the sticky factor rate from the beginning to the end of the time period\.

 ### Session Metrics<a name="analytics-usage-description-sessions"></a>